 Provide other ways to contribute

-A 2019 study by The Ascent revealed that 21.5% of their respondents went into debt over Christmas.
+A 2023 study by NPR revealed that a third of Americans went into debt over Christmas.

 If your target donors, too, are facing similar challenges, they may not donate.
 By providing other ways of contribution (volunteering, non-monetary donations, etc.), you give the opportunity to stay connected with your cause.